Information regarding Budget

 FREE, 5 STAR WINNING, GREAT START READINESS PRESCHOOL PROGRAM

-In addition to the Kindergarten Program, The Great Start Readiness Program will also have representatives there.
 The Great Start Readiness Program (GSRP) is a FREE preschool that prepares children for kindergarten.
 This 5-star winning program explores pre-reading, math and science skills, language, music, movement, problem-solving and social skills.
 GSRP is funded by a Michigan Department of Education grant.
 It is located in the former Smith Road Elementary School building and offers a four day a week all day program, and a four day a week ½ day program.
 Eligible students must live in Monroe County and be age 4 by September 1st as well as meeting other eligibility factors.

 For more information about the GSRP program, please contact Cortney Last, Great Start director, at 734-242-5799, ext.
 1918.